Nature40/GNSSTotalstationForHighAccuracyForestMonitoring/_docs/Totalstation_and_Rover_Survey.md

 title:  "Totalstation setup with DGPS Rover"
 layout: page
 permalink: /Totalstation-Rover/
+description: Learn how to intialize measurements with the total station.
 ---

 # Totalstation Setup with DGPS Rover

+To get startet with the measurements with the totalstation, you have to know the exact position of the station.
+For this, you can use the DGPS to identify exact positions of the prism reflector which you then measure with the totalstation.

 ## Connecting the equipment